Tiramisioux/cinemate/README.md

 In order to get cinepi-raw and CineMate scripts running, you need:

 - Raspberry Pi 4B (4 or 8 GB versions have been tested)
-- Raspberry Pi IMX477 HQ camera board (rolling/global shutter variants both work)
+- Raspberry Pi HQ camera (rolling/global shutter variants both work)
 - HDMI capable monitor/computer screen

 For recording raw frames, a fast SSD is needed.
 Samsung T5/T7 will work.
 SSD needs to be formatted as NTFS and named "RAW".